Breeding Location:

 Similar Species

-Limpkin: Yellow-crowned and Black-crowned Night-Herons have much shorter legs and necks, and shorter, thicker, straight bills.
+Limpkin: Immature night-herons and American Bittern have shorter necks and shorter, thicker straight bills.